ttg44/ttg44/README.md

 The Table Group.
 [UK] operates as the research and publishing identity of Communications Strategy Centre UK (CSC).

 This Legal section provides information regarding privacy, website usage, repository usage, confidentiality, and intellectual property relating to The Table Group.
-[UK], TT Group.
+[UK], TT group.
 [UK], and associated research and publishing activities.

 ---